dukeofharen/httplaceholder/docs/docs.md

 # REST API

 Like many other automation and development tools, HttPlaceholder has a REST API that you can use to automate the creation of stubs.
 By default, the stubs and requests are stored in the `.httplaceholder` folder of the current logged in user (you can change this behavior; see [config](#configuration)).
-The REST API gives you access to four collections: the stubs collection, the requests collection (to see all requests that are made to HttPlaceholder), users collection, tenants collection and scenario collection.
+The REST API gives you access to the following collections: the stubs collection, the requests collection (to see all requests that are made to HttPlaceholder), users collection, tenants collection, scenario collection and import collection.

 Click [here](https://github.com/dukeofharen/httplaceholder/releases/latest) if you want the swagger.json file.
 Using this swagger.json file, you can easily create a REST client for your favourite programming language (e.g. using a tool like [autorest](https://github.com/Azure/autorest)).